wultra/library-deploy/README.md

 - `gradle.properties` - a file which typically contains a version of library
 - You can look into our [passphrase-meter](https://github.com/wultra/passphrase-meter/tree/develop/Deploy) library for examples.

+For npm projects, one file has to be updated with a new version:

+- `package.json` - a file which typically contains a version of library
+- You can look into our [malwarelytics-cordova-plugin](https://github.com/wultra/malwarelytics-cordova-plugin/tree/develop/.deploy) library for examples.

 ### Prepare `.limedeploy` file